 To fully appreciate the success of the Alpha design team, one has to understand more completely the historical context in which this technical effort took place.
 Many key members of the Alpha team had originally worked together for many years, under the leadership of Dan Dobberpuhl and Rich Witek, the chip's chief designer and chief architect, respectively, to design a new RISC/UNIX architecture that would be the fastest in the industry.
 They had hoped that the design of this new microprocessor would provide Digital the basis for developing and commercializing a new, more powerful line of computer products.
-Having been the major technical designer behind the first PDP and the first VAX on a single chip, two of Digital's most successful product platforms, Dobberpuhl had been able to attract some of the best technical minds to work with him and Witek on the design of this new RISC chip, including Jim Montanaro, one of the chip's lead designers, and David Cutler, the technical leader behind the development of a new operating system for the chip.
+Having been the major technical designer behind the first PDP-11 and the first VAX on a single chip, two of Digital's most successful product platforms, Dobberpuhl had been able to attract some of the best technical minds to work with him and Witek on the design of this new RISC chip, including Jim Montanaro, one of the chip's lead designers.
 Given his history of success within Digital, Dobberpuhl was highly credible within both the technical and managerial communities.
 His informal, reasonable, but pacesetting technical leadership also made working for him very appealing to other competent technologists.

-This developmental effort was not the only attempt at getting Digital into RISC technology, but after several years, the various competitive activities conceded to Dobberpuhl and Witek's RISC design and microprocessor architecture code named PRISM.
-This convergence around PRISM, however, did not end the team's difficulties.
+This developmental effort had not been the only attempt at getting Digital into RISC technology; in fact, there were three other major efforts, the most critical being led in Seattle by David Cutler.
+After several years of competitive activity, however, corporate research management decided to merge these efforts into a single program architecture, code named PRISM.
+Cutler assumed responsibility for the overall PRISM program architecture and became the technical leader behind the development of a new operating system while Dobberpuhl and his team assumed responsibility for the design and development of PRISM's new RISC chip.
+This convergence around PRISM did not end the program's or the chip design team's difficulties, however.
 Since DEC's VAX technology was still flying high, the need for this new RISC architecture was not very great.
 And as long as DEC's computers were selling well enough to meet projected revenues, the case for developing a whole new RISC-based line of computers to complement DEC's already successful VAX-based machines could not be made convincingly to Digital's senior executives.
 Moreover, one of the major assumptions within management was that CISC (Complex Instruction Set Computer) technology would always be better and more preferred than RISC technology.
-As a result, it was hard to marshal much managerial interest in or support for PRISM.
+As a result, it was hard to marshal much outside managerial interest in or support for PRISM, especially since the management of the systems groups kept changing.
 The design team felt that it was constantly being "battered around," having been stopped and redirected many times over the course of several years.